anomsubmi/assemblyarchitect/README.md

 ## 🚧 Development Status

-Assembly Arquitect is currently under active development.
+Assembly architect is currently under active development.
 The existing version includes a foundational set of x86-inspired instructions and nine tutorial levels designed to introduce core concepts such as register manipulation, memory access, and control flow.

 Planned future enhancements include:
 - Support for additional x86 instructions (e.g., stack operations, arithmetic, and logic instructions).